 On March 29, 2007 – exactly 15 years after the date of his injury – John left the VA to become a member of the WWP team in Houston, Texas.

-To see how John connects, serves, and empowers warriors in his role as director of warrior relations, click here.
+To see how John connects, serves, and empowers warriors in his role as national service director, click here.

 |See Articles by John Roberts:|

 |5/1/2015||Casting Light on the Invisible Wounds of War|

 |6/29/2016||You Are Not Alone: Understanding And Treating PTSD|

 |7/15/2016||The Power of Music to Honor and Heal|

 |11/10/2016||A Victory for Veterans: A Bill to Help Wounded Warriors Start Families|

 |2/1/2017||February 2017 Homeland: "A Veteran Learns To Love Himself Again"|